jmasha20/School_District_Analysis/README.md

  * The average math score for each grade level from each school.
  * The average reading score for each grade level from each school.
  * The scores by school spending per student, by school size, and by school type.

+ (For the purposes of this analysis "Initial" means before data clean up and "New" means after data clean up.
+Data clean up is: replaced ninth-grade reading and math scores with NaNs while keeping the data intact.)

 ## Resources
 -Data Source: Resources/schools_complete.csv, Resources/students_complete.csv